jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 Degree 2&#x302; of the major scale is a major second from the tonic, degree 5&#x302; is a perfect fifth, degree 7&#x302; is a major seventh, and so on.

-For example, to find a major third interval on the fretboard, imagine the lower note is the tonic of a major scale, and find the 3&#x302;.
+To find a major third interval on the fretboard, imagine the lower note is the tonic of a major scale, and find the 3&#x302;.